OHDSI/TheBookOfOhdsi/SoftwareValidity.md

 > Does the software do what it is expected to do?

 Software validity is an essential component of evidence quality: only if our analysis software does what it is expected to do can we produce reliable evidence.
 As described in Section \@ref(automation), it is essential to view every study as a software development exercise, creating an automated script that executes the entire analysis, from data in the Common Data Model (CDM) to the results such as estimates, figures as tables.
-It is this script that must be validated.
-As described in Section \@ref(analysisImplementation), we can write this entire analysis script as custom code, or we can use the functionality available in the [OHDSI Methods Library](https://ohdsi.github.io/MethodsLibrary/).
+It is this script, and any software used in this script, that must be validated.
+As described in Section \@ref(analysisImplementation), we can write te entire analysis as custom code, or we can use the functionality available in the [OHDSI Methods Library](https://ohdsi.github.io/MethodsLibrary/).
 The advantage of using the Methods Library is that great care has already been taken to ensure its validity, so establishing the validity of the entire analysis becomes less burdensome.

 In this chapter we first describe best practices for writing valid analysis code.
 After this we discuss how the Methods library is validated through its software development process and testing.